severak/retro-cedule-font/README.md

 - document my workflow
 - commit some letters
-- construct some code to convert DXF to SVG
+- construct some code to convert DXF to SVG_

+## licenses

+- everything in `glyphs` dir (and all derived font files is under SIL license)
+- everything else (especially code but also documentation) is under MIT license
+- original fonts enamel signs which I am trying to recreate were designed by anonymous workers based on Richard Pípal work, I have no rights to those